SitePen/dgrid/doc/migrating/API-Comparison.md

 via a store's `sort` method; these options are retrievable via the sort getter (e.g. `grid.get("sort")`).

-Additionally, store-backed components will reflect any currently-applied sort information in the object returned by `get("sort")`, since `sort` becomes part of these options when queries are issued.

 ### rowSelector and indirect selection

 Indirect selection is available in dgrid via the Selector mixin.
 This